Natalia da Rocha: Community involvement

 Natalia and Adam Small collaborated on Adam Small BeJazzed a musical tribute to Adam Small using his poetry with music scored by Camillo Lombard, Kurt Egelhof, Dylan April and Natalia Da Rocha.
 The young music students from Camillo's CMI academy was given the opportunity to be part of this project.
 The production opened at the Arena Theatre Artscape January 2015 with Adam Small present.
 Then Adam Small BeJazzed performed at Cape Town Fringe Festival with a new band under the musical direction of 20 year old Dillon April with Applauz Graduates : David Piet, Noehaa Fortune and Gaynor De Cerff.
-On 23 November 2018 Adam Small BeJazzed opened the Adam Small Theatre Complex in collaboration with the University of Stellenbosch's 3rd year Drama graduates.
+On 23 November 2018, Adam Small BeJazzed opened the Adam Small Theatre Complex in collaboration with the University of Stellenbosch's third year Drama graduates.

-In 2019 Natalia directed and produced the Retina S.A.
+In 2019, Natalia directed and produced the Retina S.A.
 Ripped Genes Concert Fundraiser for Retina S.A.
 The concert was held at Artcape Theatre and the cast was a mixture of sighted, partially sighted and blind performers.
-The youngest being 2 blind bassist from Athlone School of The Blind.
+The youngest being two blind bassists from Athlone School of The Blind.

 She was asked again to direct and produce the 2019 concert.

 Personal life

-Natalia is married to stage & film veteran, movie producer and former television presenter Kurt Egelhof.
+Natalia is married to stage and film veteran, movie producer and former television presenter Kurt Egelhof.
 She has three children.

 Filmography

-In 1984 Natalia Da Rocha played her first part in a movie Broer Matie (Afrikaans : Brother Matey) directed by Jans Rautenbach.
+In 1984, Natalia Da Rocha played her first part in a movie Broer Matie (Afrikaans : Brother Matey) directed by Jans Rautenbach.
 This movie was then the most high-profile production featuring actors of Colour during Apartheid South Africa and dealt with this period's racial tension.
-Natalia eas also given the opportunity to sing the theme song Bly By My of the movie.
+Natalia was also given the opportunity to sing the theme song Bly By My of the movie.
 Bly By My was composed by Christa Steyn.